LindoNkambule/Project/README.md

 nextflow run pipeline.nf -with-docker lindonkambule/project_gatk
 ```

-# Runnin variant calling with GATK using nextflow and Singularity
+# Running variant calling with GATK using nextflow and Singularity
+With the command below, nextflow will run the variant calling pipeline using Singularity but with the specified Docker image.
+Yes, Docker image.
+The 'docker://' option will download the specified Docker image from Docker Hub.
+This image will then be converted to a Singularity image for the -with-singularity option to work.
 ```
 nextflow run pipeline.nf -with-singularity docker://lindonkambule/project_gatk
 ```
-With the above command, nextflow will run the variant calling pipeline using Singularity but with the specified Docker image.
-Yes, Docker image.
-The 'docker://' option will download the specified Docker image from Docker Hub.
-This image will then be converted to a Singularity image for the -with-singularity option to work.